ramryder-project/ramryder/README.md

 ```
 > [!NOTE]
 > Dynamic memory adjustment at runtime:
-> 1. Use RamRyder's monitor system and perform adjustment automatically: `--enable-dynamic` when creating VMs
+> 1. Use RamRyder's monitor and perform adjustment automatically: `--enable-dynamic` when creating VMs
-> 2. Or use your monitor system and attach memory at runtime via RPC `./admin/ramryder_cli attach-mem --help`
+> 2. Or use your monitor and attach memory at runtime via RPC `./admin/ramryder_cli attach-mem --help`

 ## Benchmark VMs
 After the VMs are ready, log in to each VM and run target workloads.
 The RamRyder project maintains a [benchmark suite](https://github.com/ramryder-project/mem-benchmarks) that includes memory-related benchmarks.